MicrosoftDocs/Hololens/hololens/mac-address-options.md

 3. The device should automatically connect to the internet at OOBE via the Ethernet adaptor, detect the Autopilot configuration, and automatically register with Azure AD and Intune
 4. The Device will apply the required Wi-Fi Certificates and other configuration as needed via Intune
 5. When complete, the technician will be able to load the Intune (Endpoint Manager) Portal, and drill into the device properties page at **Home -> Devices -> DeviceName -> Hardware**
-6. The Wifi MAC address will be visible within the Intune Portal
+6. The Wi-Fi MAC address will be visible within the Intune Portal

 ![MAC Address via Intune](images/mac-address-intune.jpg)